 To travel Indonesia, we need to consider Indonesia time, because Indonesia is a big country covering the area of 1.9 million square kilometers.
 The distance between Sabang in the west and Merauke in the east is 5,236 kilometers.

 Therefore, Indonesia time is divided into 3 zones:

 There is no daylight saving time in Indonesia because it is a tropical country, lies right on the equator.
 Days and nights are equal, 12 hours a day.
 There is only half hour difference on the time of sunrise when the sun is in the farthest north or south.
 Hence, the sunrise is between 5.45 and 6.15 am, Western Indonesia Standard Time.
 Likewise for the sunset, it is between 5.45 and 6.15 pm.

 Since ExploreSunda.com only covers the area of Sunda, the Indonesia time we use here is the Western Indonesia Standard Time, which is GMT+7 hours.

-Other types of shopping centers in Indonesia is Trade Centers.
-This is a 4 to 5 storey buildings with lots of kiosks selling many types of merchandises.
+Other types of shopping centers in Indonesia is Trade Centers, known as modern market and some are within ITC group.
+This is a four to five-story buildings with lots of independent shops selling many types of merchandises.
 Favorite merchandises sold here are cellular phones and their accessories, computers, toys, clothes and apparels.
 The most popular trade centers in Sunda are Mangga Dua in Jakarta and Pasar Baru in Bandung.
-Their operating hours are between 8.30AM until 5PM.

-Having well informed about Indonesia time, I wish you enjoy your trip to Indonesia and hopefully you will have time to Explore Sunda :)
+Having well informed about Indonesia time, I wish you enjoy your trip to Indonesia.
+Let's start with Sunda :)